 Her foray into the world of street art has been fortuitous.
 It’s not everyday a major street art festival establishes itself in your town.
 The mastermind behind it, Hayley Welsh, is another Blackburn artist and she has been the driving force.
 Gathering combinations of local, national and international artists to take part.
 The two hadn’t met before the festival took off but now they know each other well and work together to make it a reality.

-She is showing us around the town.
 Now there are over 30 murals to see and realistically we would never be able to get around to them all.
 She seems proud that the murals seem to be starting conversations within Blackburn.
 They stimulate thought and become meeting places she tells me.
 “They become focal points to the town” Alexandra tells me, “people start to cherish them.”

 The murals are helping to rejuvenate the town she tells me.
-Blackburn is an area which has suffered more than most following the economic crash which begun in 2008.
+Blackburn is an area which has suffered more than most following the economic crash which began in 2008.
 The Open Walls Festival she says is a way of bringing culture into the heart of the town.
 She has seen how street art has helped to bring life to other places and already she notes how the people in the town seem to appreciate the work and take care of it.